bacpop/PopPUNK/docs/poppunk_iterate.rst

 Examples
 --------

-The following example demonstrate how to use iterative-PopPUNK with 500 E.coli representative genomes from Horesh et al. 2021.
+The following example demonstrate how to use iterative-PopPUNK with 500 *E.coli* representative genomes from `Horesh et al. 2021 <https://doi.org/10.1099/mgen.0.000499>`__.
 You can download the genomes at https://doi.org/10.6084/m9.figshare.13270073.

 **Step 1**::